-[Slide 3: BASF achieves strong earnings growth in full year 2021; EBIT before special items reaches €7.8 billion]
+[Slide 2: BASF achieves strong earnings growth in full year 2021; EBIT before special items reaches €7.8 billion]

-2021 was a strong year for BASF.
-Compared with 2020, EBIT before special items more than doubled and amounted to 7.8 billion euros.
-This is an increase of 67 percent compared with the pre-pandemic level in 2019.
+Compared with 2020, EBIT before special items more than doubled in 2021 and amounted to €7.8 billion.
+This is an increase of 67 percent compared with the prepandemic level in 2019.
 BASF's positive earnings development was mainly driven by the Chemicals and Materials segments.
 The Surface Technologies and Industrial Solutions segments also contributed considerably to the strong recovery.

-Looking at the underlying sales development: We increased sales prices by 25 percent and volumes by 11 percent.
+We increased sales prices by 25 percent and volumes by 11 percent.
 All segments achieved price and volume growth in 2021.

-Cash flows from operating activities improved by 34 percent and amounted to 7.2 billion euros, as compared to 5.4 billion euros in 2020.
-Free cash flow increased by 1.4 billion euros to 3.7 billion euros in 2021.
+Cash flows from operating activities improved by 34 percent and amounted to €7.2 billion, as compared to €5.4 billion in 2020.
+Free cash flow increased by €1.4 billion to €3.7 billion in 2021.

-BASF's automotive-related businesses continued to be negatively impacted by the semiconductor shortage.
+Our automotive-related businesses continued to be negatively impacted by the semiconductor shortage.
 According to current data, global automotive production reached around 76 million units in 2021, and thus increased only slightly compared with the very low level of the previous year.
-For 2022, IHS Markit expects 84 million units.
+For 2022, the data and information service IHS Markit expects 84 million vehicles.
 We assume that the semiconductor shortage will persist, at least in the first half of 2022.
 We therefore expect just 82 million units to be produced and are less optimistic than IHS for the full year.

 Throughout 2021, and particularly in the fourth quarter, higher raw materials prices and increased energy and logistics costs burdened the earnings development in all segments.
-Consequently, we will focus on further substantial price increases in the coming months to pass on the significantly higher costs and improve our margins in the downstream businesses.
+Consequently, we will implement further substantial price increases in the coming months to pass on the significantly higher costs and improve our margins in the downstream businesses.
 The established pricing procedures in these businesses lead to a delay in passing on costs.

-[Slide 4: Global chemical production increased by 6.1% in the full year 2021]
+[Slide 3: Global chemical production increased by 6.1% in the full year 2021]